 For every design iteration, I then used increasingly larger bits of paper: first, words on post-it notes, then simple drawings on report cards; then sketches on A5, up to A4 and so on, right up to full-res, pixel perfect screen mockups.
 This was a really useful technique I picked up from Matthews Webb and Jones.

 I sketched this idea in PureData just to quickly show Tom (Schooloscope’s then sole developer) what I imagined we could build in terms of simple, data-driven text engines.
-After a quick chat, he ran off and built the proper one which powered the site.
+After a quick chat, he ran off and built the proper one.

-Initial sketching on paper, working out how to make reading the page feel like a conversation between two parents standing at the school gate…
+Here’s some initial sketching on paper, where we’re working out how to make the page feel like two parents chatting at the school gate…

 …and this is how the first version ended up.